USCGC Bramble

-USCGC Bramble (WLB-392) is one of the 39 original 180 ft seagoing buoy tenders built between 1942 and 1944 for the United States Coast Guard.
+USCGC Bramble (WLB-392) was one of the 39 original 180 ft seagoing buoy tenders built between 1942 and 1944 for the United States Coast Guard.
 In commission from 1944 until 2003 she saw service in Pacific, Caribbean and Atlantic waters as well as the Great Lakes.
 In 1947 Bramble was present at the Nuclear testing at Bikini Atoll and in 1957 a circumnavigation of North America involved a forced traverse of the Northwest Passage.
 After decommissioning in 2003 Bramble became a museum ship in Port Huron, Michigan.
 In 2018 she was sold to a private owner, who announced plans to repeat her historic 1957 circumnavigation of North America.
 The new owner ran out of funds, and the ship was scrapped in 2023.

 Design and construction

 The ship was built by the Zenith Dredge Company in Duluth, Minnesota.
 Brambles preliminary design was completed by the United States Lighthouse Service and the final design was produced by Marine Iron and Shipbuilding Corporation in Duluth.
 On 2 August 1943 the keel was laid, she was launched on 23 October 1943 and commissioned on 22 April 1944.
 The original cost for the hull and machinery was $925,464.